isokissa/alleswisser/README.md

 user has imagined.
 If it finds the right answer, it will celebrate, otherwise it will learn and be more knowledgeable next time.

-Test some of the recent versions at http://alleswisser.isokissa.org
+Test some of the recent versions at http://alleswisser.isokissa.org, if you don't mind total absence of look and feel.

 How it works
 ------------